This glorious NASA view of sunrise from space is a moment of blissful serenity

 How's your day going?
 Got a lot on your plate, huh?
 I understand.
-It's very stressful.
 Here, have an orbital sunrise.
 We can share it.
 There's plenty of beauty to go around.

 On Monday, NASA shared "first rays of an orbital sunrise" as its image of the day.
 The space agency didn't go into much detail.
 It didn't need to.
 The image stands on its own as a vision of Earth and space and the start of a new day seen as a blazing curve of orange.